 What is a p2p VPN?

 Except for China (where they have a Great Firewall in place), the installation and use of a VPN is perfectly legal.
 Concealing your identity and wanting some privacy is certainly not a crime.
-It’s true that a VPN is not inherently illegal, it all depends on what use you make of it.
+Indeed, a VPN is not inherently illegal, it all depends on what use you make of it.
 It is very comparable to Torrent in that way.

 Benefits of VPN

-If you have read this far it’s likely that you are already aware of all the advantages VPNs offer: anonymous browsing, hiding your IP address and preventing surveillance, accessing any website you want and circumvent geo-blocking, secure use of any public WiFi network and more!
+If you have read this far it’s likely that you are already aware of all the advantages VPNs offer: anonymous browsing, hiding your IP address and preventing surveillance, accessing any website you want and circumventing geo-blocking, secure use of any public WiFi network, and more!

 How to disable a VPN?